 If no restrictions are in place, changes to the articles can be made by special resolution, which requires a 75% majority of members’ votes to be passed.
 Members cast their votes at a general meeting or by written resolution.

-When changes have been agreed, a copy of the resolution and updated articles must be filed at Companies House within 15 days of the resolution.
+When changes have been agreed upon, a copy of the resolution and updated articles must be filed at Companies House within 15 days of the resolution.

-How do I send my memorandum and articles of association to Companies House?
+How do I send my articles of association to Companies House?

 If you register your company online using Companies House Web Incorporation Service, you must adopt Model articles.
-You will simply be required to submit the memorandum online.
 Companies House does not require a copy of Model articles.

-If you register your company online via 1st Formations, you can submit your memorandum and articles of association (Model, amended, or bespoke) electronically with your application form.
+If you register your company online via 1st Formations, we will submit your articles of association (Model, amended, or bespoke) electronically with your application form.
 This is the quickest and easiest option for all types of companies.